Is Monster Beverage Corporation (MNST) a Keeper?

 Is It Worth Investing in Monster Beverage Corporation (NASDAQ :MNST) Right Now?

-Monster Beverage Corporation (NASDAQ:MNST) scored a price-to-earnings ratio above its average ratio, recording 30.01 x from its present earnings ratio.
-Plus, the 36-month beta value for MNST is at 1.19.
+Monster Beverage Corporation (NASDAQ:MNST) scored a price-to-earnings ratio above its average ratio, recording 31.61 x from its present earnings ratio.
+Plus, the 36-month beta value for MNST is at 1.16.
+Opinions of the stock are interesting as 13 analysts out of 24 who provided ratings for Monster Beverage Corporation declared the stock was a “buy,” while 1 rated the stock as “overweight,” 10 rated it as “hold,” and 0 as “sell.”

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse